World stocks post record highs as bond yields ease

-With fears receding for now that a strong inflation reading might endanger the Federal Reserve’s accommodative stance, European shares were 0.2% higher.
+With fears receding for now that a strong inflation reading might endanger the Federal Reserve's accommodative stance, European shares (.STOXX) opened 0.1% higher.

-Gains were capped after Johnson & Johnson said it would delay rolling out its COVID-19 vaccine to Europe, after U.S. health agencies recommended pausing its use as six women developed rare blood clots.
+Gains were capped after Johnson & Johnson (JNJ.N) said it would delay rolling out its COVID-19 vaccine to Europe, after U.S. health agencies recommended pausing its use in the country after six women developed rare blood clots. read more

-Led by Hong Kong’s Hang Seng, most Asia-Pacific share indexes also climbed.
+Led by Hong Kong's Hang Seng (.HSI), most Asia-Pacific share indexes also climbed.

-Benchmark U.S. Treasury yields recovered some ground.
-The 10-year U.S. Treasury yield was at 1.632% after earlier hitting a three-week low.

 The U.S. consumer price index rose 0.6% in March, the biggest increase since August 2012, as rising vaccinations and fiscal stimulus unleashed pent-up demand, data showed on Tuesday.
 Economists polled by Reuters had forecast the CPI would rise 0.5%.